CERTA Level 2 Award in Preparation for Work in Community Interpreting

 - Volunteering – if you want to gain experience before looking for paid work, we will support you to find volunteer interpreting work at St John’s Centre or elsewhere

-- Further study – if there is enough interest, we will be able to offer a Level 3 Community Interpreting course in September 2020.
+- Further study – if there is enough interest, we may be able to offer a Level 3 Community Interpreting course in the future.